gradliss/changelog-gradle-plugin/README.md

 It is not required to add these lines **snapshotWithTimestamp, readVersionFromGradleProperties** to the build.gradle file.
 The plugin set this automaticaly to false if you dont want to use this.

 ### Usage
-You have two tasks which you can run via the gradle command line `gradle changelogRelease` or `gradle changelogSnapshot`
+You have two tasks which you can run via the gradle command line: `gradle changelogRelease` or `gradle changelogSnapshot`

 The tasks are self explained if you run changelogRelease a new release version will be written to the changelog file and if you use changelogSnapshot a new snapshot version will be written.